Summer Camps 2026 Catalog

 9 a.m.-12 p.m.

 Learn the basic tactical and technical skills of the Olympic sport of saber fencing.
-This dynamic sport offers challenges to quick thinking (it is like a physical game of chess!) and improves coordination, strength, and agility.
-Fun games are incorporated while learning footwork and drills.
-Safety is emphasized.
-Sanitized equipment is assigned to each individual on the first day.
-This half-day camp runs from 9-12.
+Like a physical game of chess, this dynamic sport offers challenges to quick thinking (and improves coordination, strength, and agility).
+Fun games are incorporated while learning footwork, drills, and safety.
+Equipment is assigned to each individual on the first day, including a mask, gloves, jacket and saber.
+Please wear comfortable clothes.

 9 a.m.-3 p.m.